Azure/azure-sdk-for-net/sdk/extensions/Azure.Extensions.AspNetCore.Configuration.Secrets/README.md

 az keyvault secret set --vault-name MyVault --name MySecret --value "hVFkk965BuUv"
 ```

+#### Azure role-based access control

-The identity you are authenticating has to have the "Key Vault Reader" and "Key Vault Secrets User" [roles](https://docs.microsoft.com/azure/key-vault/general/rbac-guide).
+When using [azure role-based access control](https://docs.microsoft.com/azure/key-vault/general/rbac-guide), the identity you are authenticating has to have the "Key Vault Reader" and "Key Vault Secrets User" roles.
 The "Key Vault Reader" role allows the extension to list secrets while the "Key Vault Secrets User" allows retrieving their values.

 ```powershell